Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 I really just think he just was like,

-So there's a reason they set the island up as a kingdom
+So there's a reason they set the islands up as a kingdom

 rather than a republic or anything else.

-but upon legal advice advice his title was changed to that of sovereign on the grounds that
+But upon legal advice, his title was changed to that of sovereign on the grounds that under Australian law,

-under australian law a de facto prince trying to claim his crown cannot be charged with treason
+a de facto prince trying to claim his crown cannot be charged with treason.

-to date this law has predicted the gay sovereign and members of his government from australian law and its legal
+To date, this law has predicted the gay sovereign and members of his government from Australian law

-system in courts had a republic model of government been chosen all the gay and lesbian activists
+Had a republic model of government been chosen, all the gay and lesbian activists could have been

-could have been charged with treason and being brought before the australian courts that's a
+charged with treason and being brought before the Australian courts.

 Your own country.